Gordon McClymont: Ideas on education

-McClymont's work experiences caused him to feel disastified with the quality of education he had received in his degree program at Sydney.
+McClymont's work experiences caused him to feel dissatisfied with the quality of education he had received in his degree program at Sydney.
 He felt the veterinary science specialization was too narrow, especially in the area of animal husbandry and livestock production.
 Moreover, he felt the specialization of the discipline did not provide sufficient knowledge in how the overall farm animal production process worked.
 For example, as an undergraduate, he received only three lectures on statistics, a skill he had to teach himself during his first few years as an animal nutritionist advisor.
 As a result, he took an interest in education and curriculum development.
 McClymont later said that he had "seen the educational deficiencies of narrow specialization, whether of veterinary graduates as specialists in animal health and disease or of agricultural science graduates as specialists in aspects of soil and plants.
 I had seen the problems created by such specialized knowledge when exercised without overall understanding."

 In June 1952, two lecturers in veterinary science at the University of Sydney, Doug Blood and Jim Steel, wrote a letter to the Australian Veterinary Journal complaining of their university's placement of animal husbandry as a subordinate topic within veterinary science.
 They argued that the field of animal husbandry included "the procurement of maximum production from the available animals, compatible with their continued health and the maintenance of the natural resources of the land on which they live" and was worthy of its own profession.
 McClymont saw the letter and responded with his own missive to the journal in June 1953.
 In his letter, McClymont opined that the field in question should instead be called "animal production" and that it should, "be defined as the integration of animal husbandry and agronomy (the science of pasture and crop production), or in more general terms, manipulation of the soil-plant-animal complex, for the purpose of economic production of animal products".
 He added that the university-level training in the field should include, "extension work, research, and commercial applications".
 McClymont concluded that university graduates in such a field of study would be prepared to blend veterinary (animal) and agricultural (plant) production sciences to optimize farm animal output.